contensis/contensis.github.io/docs-src/content-types/validation/character-count-validation.md

 > *e.g.* Requires a maximum of 200 characters

-- You can also provide an alternative validation message to be displayed when the field fails validation on publish, by entering it in the *Validation message* text box.
+3. An alternative validation message can be added by entering it in the *Validation message* text box.
+This will be displayed if the field fails validation when published.